Regional Law Enforcement in the Greater Horn of Africa and Yemen

 Dan also collobarated with other EU experts to draft an International Cooperation Guide and Digital Evidence Manual, now translated into arabic and french.
 See our blog from the Siracusa Institute where Dan delivered practical exercises on the application of these texts to enhance operational capacity.

 Due to the success of the project, iJust looks forward to its continued participation in EuroMed Justice V through to 2021.

 E-Evidence from Service Providers Across Borders

 As part of a United Nations Office on Drugs and Crime (UNODC), Counter-Terrorism Committee Executive Directorate (CTED) and International Association of Prosecutors global project, Dan has facilitated expert group meetings, worked with Europol and Interpol on standardising request formats, drafted a Guide and Train-the-Trainer Module on requesting e-evidence and delivered in-country and online training to practitioners from more than 80 countries on e-evidence requests for counter-terrorism and organized crime investigations.
-See our blogs from around the world in Malaysia, the Maldives, South Africa, Australia, Colombia, Pakistan, San Francisco, online training and drafting of the Train-the-Trainer Module
+See our blogs from training around the world in Malaysia, the Maldives, South Africa, Australia, Colombia, Pakistan, San Francisco, online training and drafting of the Train-the-Trainer Module

 Dan’s leading expertise has also been recognised by the Commonwealth Secretariat, the Council of Europe – Glacy+ and the International Institute for Justice and the Rule of Law – read our blogs on the Commonwealth Law Ministers Meeting, Cameroon, Morocco and the Commonwealth Cyber Challenge.

 Dan’s participation in the UNODC project has recently been commended after the Guide was the most downloaded document on the UN SHERLOC learning platform.

 The project continues to support practitioners globally, as further donor support has extended the project to deliver national e-evidence Guides contextualised to domestic laws and procedures.
 Dan will continue to consult on this next stage of the project through 2021 with development of the Guide 2.0 and a Train-the-Trainer tool with OSCE